griffithlab/rnaseq_tutorial_wiki/Unix-Bootcamp.md

 earth.txt  heaven.txt  rags  Temp2
 ```

 This step moves the Temp2 directory inside the Temp directory.
 Try creating a 'Temp3' directory inside 'Learning_unix' and then `cd` to `/tmp`.
-Can you move `Temp3` inside `Temp` without changing directory?
+Can you move `Temp3` inside `Temp2` without changing directory?

 ---